baijum/service-binding-documentation/docs/exposing-binding-data/detect-bindings.md

 # Detect Bindings through owned resources

-The Service Binding Operator binds all information "dependent" to the backing service CR by populating the binding secret with information from Routes, Services, ConfigMaps, and Secrets owned by the backing service CR if you express an intent to extract the same in case the backing service isn't annotated with the binding metadata.
+The Service Bindings operator can detect binding from resources owned by the service custom resource.
+Service Binding operator can detect Routes, Services, ConfigMaps, and Secrets owned by the backing service custom resource.
+Annotation is not required to extract the binding data.

-The binding is initiated by the setting this `detectBindingResources: true` in the ServiceBinding CR:
+This option is initiated by the setting `detectBindingResources: true` in the ServiceBinding custom resource:

 ```
 apiVersion: binding.operators.coreos.com/v1alpha1